 Note about "hot packing" vs. "raw packing".
 You may have noticed that some recipes or canning directions call for the berries to be heated in a pot of boiling water for 30 seconds to several minutes before filling the jars.
 That is the 'hot pack" method.
 We're using the "raw pack" method (no preheating) because most berries are delicate and would be adversely affected by the preheating, and being small, it isn't needed to ensure uniform heating in the canner!

-You can use either a boiling water bath canner or a pressure canner, since there is sufficient acidity in berries.
+You can use either a water bath canner or a Pressure Canner, since there is sufficient acidity in berries.
 In the water bath canner, keep the jars covered with at least 2 inches of water.
 Keep the water boiling.

 To adjust, process according to the recommendations in the table below: